IndigoUnited/node-detect-repo-linters/README.md

 `detectRepoLinters(dir, [callback]) -> Promise`

-You may consume the API using promises or callbacks, it's up to you.
+You may consume the result using promises or callbacks, it's up to you.

 ```js
 const detectRepoLinters = require('detect-repo-linters');